Why Jerry Quit Ben & Jerry's: Five Signs It Might Be Time for You to Do the Same

 A certain amount of pressure is normal at work, but when the stress becomes chronic, impacting your health, relationships or sense of self, it’s no longer just “part of the job.”

 Burnout is costly.
-If your work leaves you more drained than energized, it may be time to put your well-being first.
+If your work leaves you more drained than energized, it might be time to put your well-being first.

 3. Growth has stalled

 Careers thrive on challenge and progress.
-When your role no longer offers room to learn, influence outcomes, or feel like your contributions matter, stagnation sets in.
+When your role no longer offers room to learn, influence outcomes or feel as if your contributions matter, stagnation sets in.

 That’s often the quiet signal that you’ve outgrown the position, even if on the surface, everything looks fine.